alisaakaya/alisaakaya/README.md

 👋🏽 Hi!
 I'm Lisa!
-An incoming Information Systems & Technology (IS&T) Engineering Intern @ Apple
+A Information Systems & Technology (IS&T) Engineering Intern @ Apple

 💡I am a Junior at the University of Houston pursuing a Bachelor's of Information Systems.
 I am a student and artist based in Houston.
 I am a self-motivated coder with great interest in full-stack development, artificial intelligence, human-computer interactions, and everything in between.